Spork: rhymes with Dork; n : trademark for a plastic eating utensil that has both tines and a bowl like a spoon

 QuckTrip, and QT are registered trademarks of Quick Trip Inc.

-Boston Market is a registered trademark of
+Taco Casa is a registered trademark of Taco Casa Corporation.

 Taco Bell is a registered trademark of Taco Bell Corporation , a subsidiary of Yum!
 Brands, Inc